 Bukit Tua field development details

 Following the drilling of the first well, the field was further appraised by Bukit Tua-2 and 3A wells, drilled in 2003, and Bukit Tua-4 drilled in 2004.
-The operator is currently drilling the Bukit Tua South-2 appraisal well to assess the Bukit Tua South-1 oil discovery made in 2012.
+The operator drilled the Bukit Tua South-2 appraisal well to assess the Bukit Tua South-1 oil discovery made in 2012.
 The plan for development (POD) of the Bukit Tua Field was approved in July 2008.

-The development plan for the Indonesian offshore oil and gas field involves the drilling of five production wells and one injection well, and installation of an unmanned well head platform (WHP) featuring three legged jackets, nine drilling slots, and a topside weighing 1,500t.
-The WHP will be linked to a spread-moored floating production storage and offloading (FPSO) facility located 900km away.
+The development plan for the Indonesian offshore oil and gas field involved the drilling of five production wells and one injection well, and the installation of an unmanned wellhead platform (WHP) featuring three-legged jackets, nine drilling slots, and a topside weighing 1,500t.
+The WHP is linked to spread-moored floating production storage and offloading (FPSO) facility located 900km away.

-The spread moored FPSO will be converted from an existing Aframax Tanker.
-The FPSO is expected to have a daily processing capacity of approximately 45,000 barrels of liquids per day and a crude storage capacity of 630,000 barrels.
-It will also be capable of handling two million cubic meters of gas.
+The spread-moored FPSO was converted from an existing Aframax Tanker.
+The FPSO has a processing capacity of approximately 45,000 barrels of liquids a day and a crude storage capacity of 630,000 barrels.
+It is also capable of handling two million cubic metres of gas.

-Gas will be transported through a 110km export pipeline to an onshore receiving facility (ORF) in Gresik, while oil will be exported from the FPSO with tandem mooring through a floating hose.
-The produced water will be disposed into the sea.
+Gas is transported through a 110km export pipeline to an onshore receiving facility (ORF) in Gresik, while oil is exported from the FPSO with tandem mooring through a floating hose.
+The produced water is disposed into the sea.

-Petrogas Jatim Utama, will purchase the gas from the field, under a gas sales purchase agreement (GSPA) signed in April 2012.
-The purchased gas will further be transferred to PT.
+Petrogas Jatim Utama purchases the gas from the field under a gas sales purchase agreement (GSPA) signed in April 2012.
+The purchased gas is further transferred to PT.
 Pembangkit Jawa Bali through a 23km pipeline.

-MMCOG (MMC Oil & Gas Engineering) is providing the front end engineering design (FEED) services for the project.
+MMCOG (MMC Oil & Gas Engineering) provided the front-end engineering design (FEED) services for the project.

-Keppel Shipyard will carry out the conversion of the FPSO, while Technip MHB Hull Engineering (TMH) will carry out the modification of the marine and safety systems, and provide the engineering design services for the mooring and riser systems, offloading system, module supports, flare and helideck of the FPSO.
-The topside of the WHP was constructed by PT PAL Indonesia.
+Keppel Shipyard performed the conversion of the FPSO on behalf of the conversion contractor, PT Trasamudra Usaha Sejahtera – M3nergy Offshore consortium.
+Technip MHB Hull Engineering (TMH) modified the marine and safety systems and provided the engineering design services for the mooring and riser systems, offloading system, module supports, flare and helideck of the FPSO.
+The topside of the WHP was built by PT PAL Indonesia.